Alternate Mode: Eurocopter Dauphin Rescue Helicopter (thanks to Fit For Natalie for the model)

 Height: 8cm Length: 26cm Width: 6.5cm (propspan is 20cm)

 The wheels can all retract (well, the rear pair fold out to the sides), and he'll happily sit on his belly.
 The main rotor spins freely and while the tail rotors are a little hard to access, they also spin well.
-There's a red plunging button on the port side just below the main rotor, pressing it in repeatedly (it's spring loaded and will automatically spring out) will cause the rotor to spin - as long as you keep plunging.
+There's a yellow plunging button on the port side just below the main rotor, pressing it in repeatedly (it's spring loaded and will automatically spring out) will cause the rotor to spin - as long as you keep plunging.
 This works well and looks really cool, so long as you have all four blades.
-The blades detach very easily and the entire rotor can also detach - I can see the rotors missing on most second hand Evacs in a few years time.
+The blades detach very easily and the entire rotor can also detach - I can see the rotors missing on most second hand Springers in a few years time.

 TRANSFORMATION TO ROBOT MODE